blackberry/Community/news/Submit_News.md

 ### Short Title
 Longer description

+_Source_: by link-to-Somebody, at link-to-OriginalSource, on Month Date, Year
+or
-_Source_: by link-to-Somebody, (at link-to-Source - optional -,) on Month Date, Year
+_Source_: by link-to-Somebody, on Month Date, Year